 The last time I was in Paris, it was just for one day.
 I flew over from London where the rest of the teaching team was planning British witch camp.
 I went specifically to see my Aunt Edie.

 Edie, my father's sister, moved to France after World War II to help resettle refugees from the camps.
 She liked it there, found a great job in the financial sector and stayed for sixty years.
-She, her husband and son lived in a Montmartre apartment so small I could not figure out how they managed a peaceful coexistence.
+She, her husband and son lived in an apartment in the swanky 16th arrondissement that was so small I could not figure out how they managed a peaceful coexistence.
 Their kitchen, for instance, was hardly bigger than this blogpost.
 Of course in Paris, going out to eat is not chore.
 Yeah.
 But still - that apartment was so tiny.

 We spent much of our time together sharing family stories.
 She regaled me with tales of the years when my father and mother were good with each other, happy even.
 They worked together in politics mostly and were great allies, a good team.
 I had never seen them happy with each other; her stories were such a gift!

 The other thing she gave me was a name, one word she pulled from an old book or something, one of the random things that ended up in the U.S. when my grandfather came through Ellis Island.
 She believed it was the name of our ancestral shtetl.

 It was a wonderful 24 hours during which my auntie kept saying, "You don't want to go see the Arc or the Tower?"
 Nope.
 I just wanted to hang out with my aunt.